Last updated on October 17th, 2013 at 06:56 am

-I laughed myself silly over the weekend, to the point of crying with my stomach aching.
+I laughed silly over the weekend, to the point of crying with my stomach aching.
 I love that!

 Serendipitous Joyful Adventure Trip

-The crowd was in fact older than at most dances I’ve been too over the years, since a college-age crowd often comes to dances, and the rest of us tend to be in our 30s and 40s.
-It was relaxing and nice to dance with older dancers who might’ve had a more limited range of movement, but still had a strong sense of rhythm.
+The crowd included a number of regulars and some dancers in their 70s or 80s who could still cut a mean rug.
+I danced with a man named “Ice,” who had to be 70+ and who was dapper, with a sharp gray suit and green accents, including shiny green leather shoes.
+The crowd was, in fact, older than at most dances I’ve been to over the years.
+A college-age crowd often comes to dances, and the rest of us tend to be in our 30s and 40s.
+It was relaxing and nice to dance with older dancers who might’ve had a more limited range of movement but still had a strong sense of rhythm.
 These were good dancers!

 My friend, on the other hand, is a talented dancer who surprises you with every 8-count.
 It’s kind of like riding a carnival ride.
 You never know what’ll happen next!

-A few of us went out for sushi afterwards, and I learned more about the history of lindy hop from my friend, who’s been on the scene since the revival of the dance in the 1980s (I started dancing lindy hop in 1998).
+A few of us went out for sushi afterward, and I learned more about the history of lindy hop from my friend, who’s been on the scene since the revival of the dance in the 1980s (I started dancing lindy hop in 1998).
+Lindy hop is a special dance that originated within the African-American community in the ballrooms of Harlem in the 1920s and 1930s.
+It’s the grand-daddy of all swing dances, an antecedent to West Coast Swing, jitterbug, East Coast Swing, etc.

 Friends of mine were instrumental in reviving it after the dance had been “dormant” for years, including recruiting some of the original lindy hoppers, most famously Frankie Manning, to teach.